Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 * Always finish what you started
 * An object or routine that allocates a resource should be responsible for deallocating it.
-* When a routine needs more than one resouce at a time, there are two suggestions for dealing with this:
+* When a routine needs more than one resource at a time, there are two suggestions for dealing with this:
 	* Deallocate resources in the opposite order that in which you allocate them
 	* When allocating the same set of resources in different places in your code, always allocate them in the same order.
 (This reduces the possibility of deadlock)

 ## Bend Or Break

 * You should make every effort to write code that is as loose, and as flexible as possible.